WhitewidowScanner/whitewidow/README.md

 Preferably clone repository, alternatively you can download zip and tarball [here](https://github.com/Ekultek/whitewidow/releases/tag/1.0.6.1)

-NOTE: For now just download the tar or zip file, I am currently working on the release of 1.0.7 and will be storing the files in the repository, cloning it will probably not work because the files aren't prepared yet.
-Thank you and sorry for the inconvenience.

 #Usage

 `ruby whitewidow.rb -h` Will print the help page